Zal Batmanglij: Early life and education

 Batmanglij was born in 1981 in France to Iranian parents and grew up in Washington, D.C.
-His mother, Najmieh Batmanglij, is a cookbook author; his father is a book publisher.
+His mother, Najmieh Batmanglij, is a cookbook author and chef; his father is a book publisher.
 His younger brother Rostam was a founding member of the band Vampire Weekend.
 Both brothers are gay.

 Batmanglij studied anthropology and English at Georgetown University, graduating in 2002.
 At Georgetown he met Mike Cahill in a philosophy class.
 They took a screenwriting course together and co-directed a short film that won the Georgetown Film Festival.
 Brit Marling saw the film and asked if she could work with them.
-Several years later, following Marling's graduation, the three friends moved to Los Angeles, California, where Batmanglij attended the AFI Conservatory.
+Several years later, following Marling's graduation, the three friends moved to Los Angeles, California, where Batmanglij was a directing fellow at the AFI Conservatory.
 For his thesis film, he made a 35mm short called The Recordist (2007), which starred Marling.

 Career

-In 2011, Batmanglij's debut feature, Sound of My Voice, co-written with Marling, premiered at the Sundance Film Festival.
+In 2011, Batmanglij's debut feature, Sound of My Voice, written with Marling and starring her, premiered at the Sundance Film Festival.
 Shortly thereafter, Fox Searchlight Pictures purchased Sound of My Voice, as well as Batmanglij and Marling's next feature script, The East.
 Batmanglij also directed The East, starring Marling, Elliot Page, and Alexander Skarsgård.
 The film premiered at Sundance in 2013.

 Batmanglij and Marling collaborated to create drama series The OA, which debuted in 2016 on Netflix.
 It was written by Marling and Batmanglij, who produced the series along with Dede Gardner and Jeremy Kleiner of Plan B, and Michael Sugar of Anonymous Content.
+Batmanglij’s The OA is known for its novel take on mysterious and mind-bending psychological dramas.
+Because of the high praise it has received from critics, the series was nominated twice for the Writers Guild Awards (WGA) “Best Episodic Drama” award.

+Batmanglij and Marling worked together again in 2023 to co-produce the psychological thriller and murder mystery miniseries titled A Murder at the End of the World, which has been critically acclaimed by reviewer Kevin Considine for its statements on artificial intelligence.